 Oral yeast infections also known as thrush can cause raised white curd-like patches that may have red borders on the tongue and can infect other mucous-membrane surfaces in the mouth.
 Scraping can remove these white patches, leaving a bleeding, painful surface.

 Another diagnostic method is for your doctor to scrape the lesion and view the sample under a microscope.
-If hyphae are seen then it is yeast.
+If hyphae or spores are seen then it is yeast.

-to determine the species but most cases of oesophageal candida are caused
+to determine the species, but most cases of esophageal candida are caused

 Look in the mirror with your tongue stuck out, if it is heavily coated with a white film, chances are you have an oral yeast infection.
 However, bad bacteria can also cause this condition so it might be a good idea to see a doctor and have them perform a culture to verify if it is yeast related or not.

 If you have bad breath and also the white coated tongue, it is bad bacteria and not yeast.
 Yeast does not smell bad, bacteria does.

 Sometimes these infections will also be found in the intestine.
 This webpage provides information on testing for yeast so you can determine if you might also have this in your intestine.

 Diagnosis is usually straightforward as it is easily seen by naked eye.
 Diagnosis can be confirmed microbiologically either by staining a smear from the affected area or by culturing a swab from an oral rinse.

 Low IgA immunoglobulin counts are also highly suspect since this is the immunoglobulin responsible for the defense of the mucousal linings in the body.
 IgA deficiency is also the most common immune system deficiency seen in humans, and it is usually for life.
 I suspect this is one of the primary causes of oral yeast infections and many yeast infections in general.